pganssle/python-build/docs/source/index.rst

                            output directory
    --skip-dependencies, -x
-                           does not check for the dependencies
+                           does not check for the dependencies --no-isolation, -n    do not isolate the build in a virtual environment (requires build dependencies to be present)

 But the ``python-build`` script is also available, so that tools such as pipx_